Avaiga/taipy-doc/docs/knowledge_base/tips/using_tables/index.md

 The table definition `<|{food_df}|table|>` (a syntax often used in Taipy) has these parts:

 1. `{food_df}`: This is a variable that holds data, like what someone ate in a day.
-2. *table*: This is the name of the control.
+2. `table`: This is control type name.

 In this example, the data in *food_df* is a **pandas DataFrame**.
 If it works better for what you're doing, you can also use regular Python lists or NumPy arrays.